 - Turn burner to high.
 Add mussels to pan and cover tightly with a lid.
-Steam for about 5 minutes without removing the lid.
+Steam for about 4-5 minutes without removing the lid.
 Check to see if mussels have opened wide.
-If not, steam another minute or two.
-Timing depends on size of mussels.
+If not, steam another minute or so.
+Do not over cook.

 - Remove pan from heat.
 Stir well to combine juices and get bits of onion and garlic into the opening of the mussels.